 “A 15 year old girl in South Sudan is more likely to die during childbirth than to finish school.”
 Source DFID

 The civil war has left South Sudan a country with great needs and nowhere is this more evident than in the area of health.
 1 in 7 children will die before their fifth birthday, usually from preventable diseases such as diarrhoea, pneumonia and malaria.
 The maternal mortality rate is the highest in the world: 1 in 6 women will die of pregnancy-related causes.

-AID believes that there is an urgent need to address this lack of basic healthcare and, though the challenge is great, has begun to implement two projects which could have a dramatic impact…
+AID believes that there is an urgent need to address this lack of basic healthcare and, though the challenge is great, has begun to implement three projects which could have a dramatic impact.

 We work in the ECS dioceses of Juba and Yei, to develop and support Manna Microfinance, a financial services and enterprise programme.

 Overseen by AID and the ECS and delivered by our partner organisation, The Bridge Foundation, Manna Microfinance is run by local people and serves over three hundred members.
 With a 98% repayment rate and strong support from the local community we hope to create similar schemes in at least ten ECS dioceses within the next three years.